ephraimpei/pomodoro-to-do-app/readme.md

   + MongoDB

 ### App features
-- User authentication (single session support only)
+- Hand rolled user authentication (up to 5 session support)
+- Stores user, to do items, and pomodoros in MongoDB (user credentials hashed with BCrypt)
 - Incorporates latest JavaScript ES6 features and syntax
 - Webpack used to manage JavaScript module dependencies and to load ES6 and SASS files
-- Stores user and to-do items in MongoDB (user credentials hashed with BCrypt)
 - RESTful API for retrieving to-do list items